 The COVID-19 Vaccination Programme: key points

-The first phase of the NHS COVID-19 vaccination programme has now started.
-Please do not contact us, we will contact you as soon as we can.
+If you are under 70 years of age Please do not contact us, we will contact you as soon as we can.

 Information on the vaccine is available on the NHS.UK website